 This idea has been my attempt at exploring the Manic Pixie Dream Girl troupe, Daddy Issues, retelling Lolita through the female perspective, and as always- dismantling the male gaze and postulating the girl gaze.

 I teamed up with my collaborator Michael Tisdale on this project and we crowdfunded, shot, and edited the whole movie in just over one month.
 We are currently in post-production and sending drafts out to festivals.

-For my final collegiate production at Uiowa, I got to play a modern queer and quite ~*extra*~ retelling of Ibsen's Helida in this retelling of Lady From the Sea.
+For my final collegiate production at Uiowa, I got to play a modern queer and who I will lovingly refer to as ~*extra*~ in this retelling of Ibsen's Helida in Lady From the Sea.

 Aurora Fra Bergen or Ibsanity - By Nina Morrison - Iowa New Play Festival, 2017